 “Dance is something which you’re continually learning as you grow older; you never know enough of it.”
 Such humility from a dance pro is inspiring, but more than that, it is telling.
 It goes to show that humility is important for mastering any art, and a good attitude may take you places you never imagined.

 Interested in the performance?
-Get your tickets here!Ever want to ask a Senior everything about his/her experience?
+Get your tickets here![Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!